tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/G_ENG-Editor.md

 :   Used in [Declaration Mode](#declaration-mode) to calculate inertia.

 Inertia including Flywheel \[kgm²\]
 :   Inertia for rotating parts including engine flywheel.
-In [Declaration Mode](#declaration-mode) the inertia is calculated automatically depending on the engine's displacement and also accounts for the clutch's inertia.
+In [Declaration Mode](#declaration-mode) the inertia is calculated  depending on the engine's displacement and also accounts for the clutch's inertia.

 ###Full Load and Drag Curves